* Rosneft to supply 200,000 bpd to Sinopec

-The agreements, announced during a visit by Prime Minister Dmitry Medvedev to Beijing, brought Igor Sechin, chief executive of state oil major Rosneft, closer to his goal of exporting more than 1 million barrels per day (bpd) of oil to China.
+The agreements, announced during a visit by Prime Minister Dmitry Medvedev to Beijing, brought Igor Sechin, CEO of state oil major Rosneft, closer to his goal of exporting more than 1 million barrels per day of oil to China.

-Independent gas producer Novatek secured a long-term contract to supply liquefied natural gas, ahead of the expected lifting of state-controlled Gazprom’s export monopoly on LNG exports next year.
+Gas independent Novatek secured a long-term contract to supply liquefied natural gas, ahead of the lifting of state-controlled Gazprom’s export monopoly on LNG exports expected next year.

-Medvedev hailed Rosneft’s outline agreement to pump 200,000 bpd of crude oil over 10 years to China’s Sinopec Group, in a pre-paid deal valued at $85 billion.
+Medvedev hailed Rosneft’s outline agreement to pump 200,000 barrels per day of crude oil over 10 years to China’s Sinopec Group, in a pre-paid deal valued at $85 billion.

 “That is a large sum of money for any country - even China,” the prime minister said.
 “It testifies to the fact that we have reached a higher and completely new level of cooperation.”